How to Start a Local Knitting Group: 5 Simple Tips

 “I know that every cause or place we donate to has some meaning for us or has just simply touched us deeply in some way.
 We currently are working on holiday items for preemies in the NICU, babies and children with various health issues, as well as some who’ve been through some form of abuse.”

-I love the story of Sweet Knittings because it shows how a local knitting group can develop organically and thrive!
+I love this story because it shows how a local knitting group can develop organically and thrive!

-If you would like your own Sweet Knittings story, here are some things we can learn from Veronica’s story.
+If you would like to write your own such story, here are some things we can learn from Veronica’s workplace knitting group.

 1. Become a knitting ambassador.
 If you love to knit, don’t be afraid to talk about it.
 Think about how Veronica started: with coworkers talking about knitting.